ImperialCollegeLondon/virtual_ecosystem/docs/source/data_recipes/litter_dummy.md

     return 0.05 + 0.075 * (x * y) / (64)

+def generate_lignin_values(x: float, y: float) -> float:
+    """Generate a range of plausible values for lignin proportions of the pools.

+    A range of 0.01-0.9 seems plausible.
+    """
+    return 0.01 + 0.89 * (x * y) / (64)

 # Generate range of cell numbers in the a x and y directions.
 Here we have a 9x9 grid,
 # so cells are numbered from 0 to 8 in each direction.
 x_cell_ids = range(0, 9)